With the growth of global communications and marketing, you need to adapt your social media communication to different cultural audiences and locales.

 Try to learn more about how Twitter is being used in your target market countries.
 The use of Twitter is very different from one country to another and even from one region to another.
 You or your translation partner will need to monitor each locale to learn their habits on Twitter.

-Although Twitter is a 140-character micro-blogging platform, each region has its unique style of adapting to it.
-Differences between users in different country include trends heavily influenced by news and major global events.
+Although Twitter is a 280-character microblogging platform, each region has its unique style of adapting to it.
+Differences between users in the different countries include trends heavily influenced by news and major global events.

-Communication on LinkedIn is not the same as any other social network because LinkedIn is far more focused on business and career profiles.
-LinkedIn is heavily used in North America and the UK as a B2B and Human resources tool, but the growth around the globe will come soon.
+Communication on LinkedIn is not the same as any other social network because LinkedIn is far more focused on business and career profiles, It is the largest professional network.

-nearly 60 percent say LinkedIn is their most important social network.
-With LinkedIn you have strong opportunities to create effective communications in North America and, if you stay up-to-date, you will be able to find new global leads coming to this business network in the near future.
+With LinkedIn you have strong opportunities to create effective communications in the United States and many other countries, if you stay up-to-date, you will be able to find new global leads coming to this business network in the near future.

 Facebook is the biggest social network in the world with members from all around the world.
-Facebook supports most languages, which gives it an advantage to cover many locales.
-With the newly improved Insights box on Facebook Pages you can monitor some international metrics and your segmentations.
+Facebook supports most languages, which gives it the advantage to cover many locales.
+With the newly improved Insights box on Facebook Pages, you can monitor some international metrics and your segmentations.

 International Social Media Growth